Ahmed199764/Read02/README.md

 ### White space : browser comes across two or more spaces next to each other, it only displays one space.

-### <br /> it used to start new line while <hr /> used to break between themes.
+###  br <br /> it used to start new line while hr <hr /> used to break between themes.

 ### <strong> means bold and <em> means italic

-### <blockquote>  element is used for longer quotes that take up an entire paragraph while <q> used for shorter quotes that sit within a paragraph.
+### blockquote <blockquote> element is used for longer quotes that take up an entire paragraph while <q> used for shorter quotes that sit within a paragraph.

-### <abbr> is a title attribute on the opening tag is used to specify the full term.
+### abbr <abbr> is a title attribute on the opening tag is used to specify the full term.

-### The <address> element has quite a specific use: to contain contact details for the author of the page.
+### The address <address> element has quite a specific use: to contain contact details for the author of the page.

 ### ins will be a underline while del a line a cross the word.